Uday-kumar-Natteti/action-repo/README.md

 # Action Repository

-This repository is used to trigger GitHub webhooks for testing the webhook monitoring system.
+This repository is used to trigger GitHub webhooks for testing the webhook monitoring system

 ## Testing Instructions